flatiron/restful/README.md

 ## Non-strict Mappings

-You'll notice that some of the routes defined above are not 100% restful ( suc as `/creatures/1/update` ).
+You'll notice that some of the routes defined above are not 100% restful ( such as `/creatures/1/update` ).

 Since not all HTTP clients support PUT and DELETE Verbs ( such as forms in web browsers ), restful maps additional "non-strict" rest mappings to make your life slightly easier.

 *If you prefer to not use this option, set `{ strict: true }`.
 You might also want to consider using a rails-like approach which uses the convention of a reserved `<form>` input field called "_method" which contains either "PUT" or "DELETE" see: https://github.com/senchalabs/connect/blob/master/lib/middleware/methodOverride.js*

+## Built-in HTML REST API Explorer

+restful comes built in with a built-in HTML API explorer.
+If you wish to view the current routing map for the router as HTML, simply start the restful server and visit `http://localhost:8000/` in your browser.

+**Note:** The API explorer is powered by <a href="https://github.com/flatiron/director-explorer">director-explorer</a>, which will work for ANY <a href="https://github.com/flatiron/director">director</a> router.

 <a name"remote"></a>
 ## Exposing Arbitrary Resource Methods